simonesilvestroni/m2m-website/_posts/2002-06-09-years-just-pass-by.md

   - 'personal'
   - 'internet'
   - 'blogs'
-description: 'A personal note recovered from my first blog of 21 years ago.'
+description: 'A note from 21 years ago.
+Many years before the concept of influencer arised, this is proof that centralised social media merely exploited a pre-existing human weakness.'
 ---
 We went to the park today, had a nice time.
 We talked, laughed and later had dinner on the canal, a very tasty fish-based meal.